Good Health and Wellbeing

 Does your university as a body provide students with access to mental health support?

 Lakehead University is committed to supporting the mental health of its students and staff through a holistic health and well-being approach.
-Lakehead University’s Wellness Strategy acknowledges that prioritizing health and wellness interventions is key to promoting success within the classroom and in the workplace.
+Lakehead University’s Wellness Strategy acknowledges that prioritizing health and wellness interventions is key to promoting success within the classroom and workplace.

 Students enrolled at Lakehead University benefit from the services provided by the Student Health and Wellness office, where they can access a wide array of services such as counselling, health services and wellness programs, all available at no cost to students.

-The Student Health and Wellness office actively engages in Health Promotion Services which focuses on education, promotion and advocacy to support student health and academic success.
-Through collaboration with students, faculty and community agencies health promotion initiatives offered include:
+The Student Health and Wellness office actively engages in Health Promotion Services, which focuses on education, promotion and advocacy to support student health and academic success.
+Through collaboration with students, faculty, and community agencies, health promotion initiatives offered include:

-• Health education
+Health education

-• Physical activity
+Physical activity

-• Nutrition promotion
+Nutrition promotion

-• Mental health and peer support
+Mental health and peer support

-• Immunization
+Immunization

-• Sexual Health
+Sexual Health

-• Wellness programs
+Wellness programs

 To support Indigenous students and promote cross-cultural understanding among students and staff, the Office of Indigenous Initiatives also coordinates an “Elder in Residence” program which invites an Indigenous elder or knowledge keeper to provide traditional knowledge, cultural guidance, cultural teachings and counselling to students and staff.
+All mental health services, workshops, and peer support programs described were active during the 2023–24 academic year.

 3.3.6 Smoke-free policy